lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 1.md

 Bindings, both the `binding` instance and the individual variable bindings, behave as global variables.
 This opens a possibility of reassigning them accidentally and thus breaking something in your code.

-To avoid a situation like this in complex and involved scripts, you could reassign variable bindings to the namesake local variables.
+To avoid a situation like this in complex and involved scripts, you could reassign variable bindings to the namesake local variables upfront.
 You can further clarify bindings' designations by referencing their types.

 For example: